The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Also see the Television tax reliefs ― key provisions and Video games tax relief ― key provisions and subsequent guidance notes for more on these other reliefs.

 From 1 January 2021, with the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU, state aid rules have been replaced by a subsidy control system in the EU-UK Trade and Cooperation Agreement (TCA) which prohibits certain specified subsidies if the subsidies concerned have or could have a material effect on trade or investment between the EU and the UK.
-However the
+However there is

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.